-The Government and ALP regime of mass electronic surveillance - mandatory data retention for every man, woman and child, and every device in the country - started in October 2015.
-Here's how to get around it.
-As of October your phone and internet providers (ISPs) now retain huge volumes of your private information for 2 years.
+The Government and ALP regime of mass electronic surveillance - mandatory data retention for every man, woman and child, and every device in the country - has started.
+Data collection began in October 2015, the "implementation period" ended in April 2017.
+Right now your phone and internet providers (ISPs) now retain huge volumes of your private information for 2 years.

 Protecting Yourself From Mandatory Data Retention

 To stop the government spying on your every move, you can take the steps listed below.
 The alternatives here are just some of the options available, this is by no means a comprehensive list.
 There are a lot of great resources easily searchable online.